Add a little chill to your bookshelf with a book inspired by the unique environment on Svalbard.

 My bucket list of places I want to see while I'm living in Norway seems to go on forever.
-But having recently ticked off Lofoten, Svalbard is the one that really sticks out.
+But last year I finally managed to tick off Svalbard.

 by Alistair MacLean